Fake procurement jobs: UNILAG raises alarm over impersonation of VC

 By Adesina Wahab

-The management of the University of Lagos, UNILAG, has raised alarm over the activities of some people claiming to have procurement contracts with the institution and also claiming to be working for the Vice Chancellor, Prof. Folasade Ogunsola.
+LAGOS —THE management of the University of Lagos, UNILAG, yesterday, raised the alarm over the activities of some people claiming to have procurement contracts with the institution and also claiming to be working for the Vice Chancellor, Prof. Folasade Ogunsola.

-In a statement by the Head of Communication Unit, Alhaja Alaga Adejoke Ibraheem, the university said the fraudsters have been contacting individuals using social media and making claims that were false.
+The university, in a statement by its Head of Communication Unit, Alhaja Alaga Ibraheem, said the fraudsters have been contacting individuals using social media and making claims that were false.

-“The University of Lagos (UNILAG), Nigeria, has received reports of individuals impersonating our Vice-Chancellor, Professor Folasade Ogunsola, in a procurement scam.

 “These individuals went as far as proposing an illegal 60/40 profit-sharing scheme and directing communications to private email addresses rather than official UNILAG domains.

 “To protect yourself and our institution, we urge all members of the public to exercise extreme caution.
-Official UNILAG communications will always come through verifiable institutional channels.
-Should you receive any suspicious approaches claiming association with UNILAG leadership, please verify through our official email, [email protected], or contact the Vice-Chancellor’s office directly at [email protected].
+Official UNILAG communications will always come through verifiable institutional channels.”

-“The University of Lagos remains committed to maintaining the highest standards of integrity and transparency.

-“We will not tolerate the misuse of our institution’s name or the impersonation of our officials for criminal purposes.
-Together, through vigilance and cooperation, we can protect the integrity of our beloved institution and prevent others from falling victim to these predatory schemes.”

 Disclaimer